How to Care for your Silk and Wool

 Rugs have been protected with an anti-moth treatment.
 To prevent any future damage from moths please use an anti-moth treatment spray suitable for handwoven rugs every year, or according to product instructions.

-To store, please roll the rug on a tube (such as a cardboard tube for rolls of fabric) with a layer of bubble-wrap between the rolls.
+To store, roll the rug on a cardboard tube with a layer of bubble-wrap or acid-free tissue between the rolls.
 Then keep in a sealed storage bag in a damp-free environment.